Julie Mancuso: How I Became a Nutritionist

 Fast forward to some time later… I met my partner.

-He saw something in me that rekindled my desire and energy to build myself up as a counselor and business owner.
+He saw something in me that rekindled my desire and energy to build myself up as a counsellor and business owner.
 Together we embarked on a mission to make up for all the time that was lost to my health ailments, and decided to play some serious catch up.

 Over three years later, my partner is now my full-time business partner and my biggest supporter.
 Oh ya, he is still my boyfriend, too.